nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-creation.md

 Create subnet request sent successfully.
 ID: 4223489767.
 ```

-**NOTE:** use `--notary` only in a notary-enabled environment.
-You need to
+**NOTE:** in notary-enabled environment you should have a sufficient
-have a sufficient notary deposit (not expired, with enough GAS balance).
-This
+notary deposit (not expired, with enough GAS balance).
+Your subnet ID
-is the only command that requires an alphabet signature and, therefore,
-the only command that needs `--notary` flag.
-Your subnet ID will differ
-from the example.
+will differ from the example.

 The default account in the wallet that has been passed with `-w` flag is the owner
 of the just created subnetwork.